CoinRepublic/BitcoinMovementHandbook/README.md

 The Bitcoin Movement Handbook
 =======================
+AKA: The Little Black Book

-A how to guide for creating a local Bitcoin movement.
-AKA The Little Black Book.
+A how to guide for starting and growing a local Bitcoin movement.
+Learn how to establish a local Bitcoin Community of enthusiasts and convince existing power structure to accept Bitcoin as a force for positive change.